SiktiesSoftware/P-SkillioFramework/README.md

    ## The project
    The project consists to create an entire PHP web framework
    ## Features
-   Automatic commands to generate files
+   Automatic commands to generate files                                             <br />
-   Basic auto Verifications for a sended form with options Command witch generate automatically the connection and inscription back/front-end Migrations (Generation of complete database)
+   Basic auto Verifications for a sended form with options                          <br />
+   Command witch generate automatically the connection and inscription back/front-end <br />
+   Migrations (Generation of complete database)                                     <br />
-   Create a form with a php code in core
+   Create a form with a php code in core                                            <br />
-   Simplify checking some elements (like $errors->any) Ressource file with pre-implemented items
+   Simplify checking some elements (like $errors->any)                              <br />
+   Ressource file with pre-implemented items                                        <br />
    Template engine for this framewok with new tags (for, foreach, forerror, if, while, debug)

    ## Contributors
    | <b> <a href="https://github.com/dam277">Damien Loup</a> </b>       |